 The measurements you need to be concerned with include the burn time, battery duration, distance of the light beam, lumens or light intensity, and the weight of the unit you buy.
 For more information about why the measurements are useful, see the information below.

-- Burn Time: When comparing headlamps for running, make sure you take into account the burn time as per the information the manufacturer shares on the product’s packaging.
-Burn time is relatable in hours and is a relatively fair indication of how long you can use the headlamp before you have to replace the batteries.
+When comparing headlamps for running, make sure you take into account the burn time as per the information the manufacturer shares on the product’s packaging.
+Burn time is measured in hours and is a relatively fair indication of how long you can use the headlamp before you have to replace the batteries.

 However, this function might be nice if you prefer bright lighting throughout your run, but the batteries will drain faster and will cut out quickly or even unexpectedly.
 In this case, you might want to carry a fanny pouch or light backpack and extra batteries so you can swap out batteries quickly.

 Of course, an even better alternative is to test the batteries before each run to ensure there is still enough juice in them to keep the headlamp working at optimal levels.